angela1C/AppliedDBDoodle/relationalDB.md

 ***
 #

-#  Part 3: MySQL FUNCTIONS AND PROCEDURES
+# MySQL FUNCTIONS AND PROCEDURES

 MySQL can also **manipulate data** before storing or retrieving  it.
 A  **function** is a piece of code that performs an operation and returns a result.